 Maumelle Campground lies on the Arkansas River just north of Little Rock.
 The large campground has 128 big rig friendly sites with electric hookups, a dock, boat ramp, hot showers, and a playground.

 There are many ways to enjoy the outdoors in this area.
 The river offers excellent fishing while Pinnacle Mountain State Park is only two miles away with trails varying in length and difficulty.

 Seven Points Campground provides a serene home base while you take off to explore Nashville.
 A twenty minute drive east of the city, the park is situated along sparkling Percy Priest Lake with a boat ramp and a beach.

 59 large sites are offered at the campground, all shaded and complete with water & electric hookups.
 Two huge day-use picnic shelters are available and can each fit up to 100 people at a time.
-For campers they also offer necessities like drinking water, a dump station, restrooms, and showers.
+For campers they also offer drinking water, a dump station, restrooms, and showers.

 8. Hickory Creek COE: Hickory Creek, Texas